balfons/gh-prpeek/README.md

-  -r, --repo <repo>          Repository to target: OWNER/REPO -i, --interval <interval>  Update interval in seconds (default: "10") -s, --sound                Sound when a new PR is added (default: false) -l, --labels <items>       Only show pull requests that needs review from you with any of the specified labels -h, --help                 display help for command
+  -r, --repo <repo>          Repository to target: OWNER/REPO -i, --interval <interval>  Update interval in seconds (default: "10") -s, --sound                Sound when a new PR is added (default: false) --involved                 Show additional PRs where you are involved (default: false) -l, --labels <items>       Only show pull requests that needs review from you with any of the specified labels -h, --help                 display help for command
 ```